colons/odeon-scraper/README.md

 ## JSON API

-You can get responses similar to Cinelist's at URLs structured like the
+You can get responses similar to CineList's at URLs structured like the
 following:

     https://odeon-scraper.colons.co/odeon/<cinema-id>/